TOPSEC

 Our mission statement is to fully focus on protecting the communication of our end users.
 Microsoft Office 365 is a multifunctional product with no particular focus on email security.

-If an employee account gets hacked, outgoing emails becomes a threat.
-Using an additional security layer provides you with the benefits of monitoring abnormal trends in outgoing email.
+If an employee’s account gets hacked, outgoing emails become a threat.
+Using an additional security layer provides you with the benefits of monitoring abnormal trends in outgoing emails.

 We provide a wide range of services that help to protect your email ecosystem and organization.
 Good customer service is a big part of our service offering and what differentiates us from the competition.